 Step 4: Combine ⅓ cup coconut sugar, ground peanuts, and sesame seeds in a small bowl.
 Set it aside.

-Step 6: Scoop the dough using a 1-ounce cookie scoop equivalent to 2 tablespoons and place it on your lightly floured hand or on a baking sheet.
+Step 6: Scoop the dough using a 1-ounce cookie scoop equivalent to 2 tablespoons of dough.
+Place it on your lightly floured hand or on a baking sheet.

-Step 9: Coat with grated coconut on both sides.
+Step 9: Coat with grated coconut on both sides, then place on a serving plate.

 Step 10: Top with a heaping tablespoon of the sugar mixture.
 For an optional twist, you can also sprinkle some toasted coconut over the top.